pkoshevoy/aeyae/README.md

 ###### FontConfig 2.10+ - [http://www.freedesktop.org/wiki/Software/fontconfig/](http://www.freedesktop.org/wiki/Software/fontconfig/)
 FontConfig is required by libass for accessing system fonts.

-##### Optional (any platform):
-If you would like to enable MOD file playback (MOD, XM, S3M, IT, etc...), compile libmodplug and make sure to enable modplug support when configuring ffmpeg build.

 ##### Windows:
 ###### Dependency Walker 2.2 - [http://www.dependencywalker.com/](http://www.dependencywalker.com/)
 `depends.exe` is used for automatic external dependency detection by wixWrapper (instead of wix harvester tool).
+When building `x86` version of Apprentice Video you'll need the 32-bit version of depends.exe; for `x64` build you'll need the 64-bit version...

 ###### WiX 3.5 - [http://wix.sourceforge.net/](http://wix.sourceforge.net/)
 WiX is used to build the installer package.
 I've only used/tested WiX 3.5 and do not know whether later versions work as well.